 Apple released a pair of wireless over-ear headphones yesterday, the latest in its AirPods line.
 The pricey $549 AirPods Max also come with a very confusing carrying case, which became the butt of jokes across Twitter.
 (Pun intended.)
 Is it a purse?
-Is it bra with a handle?
+Is it a bra with a handle?
 Is it a Minion butt?
 Apple enthusiasts weren’t mad, just disappointed.

 But while Twitter did what it does best—offering the spiciest hot takes—experts say that AirPods Max are actually a strong design showing in a crowded market.
 (The case is a different matter.
 More on that later.)

-The noise -cancelling AirPods Max headphones feature rounded over-ear cups with memory foam, and they can independently pivot and rotate to fit the contours of your head.
+The noise-canceling AirPods Max headphones feature rounded over-ear cups with memory foam, and they can independently pivot and rotate to fit the contours of your head.
 Telescoping headband arms extend to help get the right fit, and a breathable mesh headband is designed to distribute the weight of the headphones evenly.
 The headphones come in five colors with a soft metallic finish.

-It’s clear Apple has found a foothold in the space, and its new over-ear addition give Bose and Sony more to worry about.
+It’s clear Apple has found a foothold in the space, and its new over-ear addition gives Bose and Sony more to worry about.
 Mark Rolston, founder and chief creative director of Argo, says that on a pure design basis, he finds them “beautiful.”
 In fact, he’s already ordered a pair.